zimicjs/zimic/README.md

 #### `interceptor.clear()`

-Clears all of the [HttpRequestTracker](#httprequesttracker) instances created by this interceptor, including their registered responses and saved intercepted requests.
+Clears all of the [`HttpRequestTracker`](#httprequesttracker) instances created by this interceptor, including their registered responses and intercepted requests.
 After calling this method, the interceptor will no longer intercept any requests until new mock responses are registered.

 This method is useful to reset the interceptor mocks between tests.